Dario Franchitti, Scott Dixon Robbed at Gunpoint by Teenagers at Taco Bell

 IndyCar stars Scott Dixon and Dario Franchitti were robbed at gunpoint at a Taco Bell drive-thru Sunday.

-As reported by FOX 59, an IMPD document noted "the victims stated two males robbed them at gunpoint and fled north on Berwick (Avenue) on foot."
-Two teenagers, aged 14 and 15, were arrested later.
+As FOX 59 reported, an Indianapolis Metropolitan Police Department report noted "the victims stated two males robbed them at gunpoint and fled north on Berwick (Avenue) on foot."

-Earlier in the day, Dixon had qualified in pole position for the Indy 500.
+Earlier in the day, Dixon had won the pole position for the Indy 500.
 Franchitti, who is now retired from racing, is a four-time IndyCar Series champion as well as a three-time winner of the Indy 500.

-As noted in the aforementioned report, the incident took place at a Taco Bell that is about half of a mile away from the Indianapolis circuit.
-Dixon’s wife, Emma Davies-Dixon, is also said to have been in attendance when the robbery occurred.
+The incident took place at a Taco Bell about a half-mile away from the Indianapolis circuit, according to FOX 59.
+Dixon's wife, Emma Davies-Dixon, was also reportedly in attendance when the robbery occurred.

 Dixon had earlier posted a four-lap average time of 232.164 mph.
-As noted by the Indianapolis Motor Speedway Twitter feed, it’s been a while since someone went so quick in qualifying for the showpiece race:
+As the Indianapolis Motor Speedway Twitter feed noted, it's been more than two decades since someone went faster while qualifying for the showpiece race:

 Ind.
 Motor Speedway @IMS